 Cash and cash equivalents are carried at cost.
 Carrying value approximates fair value.
-Investments classified as trading or available-for-sale are carried at fair value in the financial statements.
-Investments in mortgage-backed securities are valued using observable market prices.
-These securities are primarily collateralized by real estate properties and are guaranteed by either a government sponsored enterprise or the U.S. government.
-Other investments for which observable prices from active markets are not available were valued through standard bond pricing models using observable market yield curves adjusted for credit and liquidity spreads.
-These valuations are immaterial to the overall investment portfolio.
 The fair value of investments in commercial paper, asset-backed commercial paper, or demand deposits that have a remaining term of less than 90 days when purchased are estimated to equal their cost and, when needed, adjustments for liquidity and credit spreads are made depending on market conditions and counterparty credit risks.
 No additional adjustments were deemed necessary.
 These are level 2 valuations.